canonical/ubuntu-pro-docs/update-token.rst

 .. image:: images/Pro-token-default-settings.png

-If we continue with my own example, I would set ESM apps and infra and Livepatch as default tools.
+If we continue with my own example, I would set ESM Apps, ESM Infra and Livepatch as default tools.

 Landscape does not need to be set as a default tool because any Landscape registration will remain valid as long as an active Ubuntu Pro token is present on the registered machine.